Thomvis/thomvis.github.io/_drafts/mvvm-rx.md

 This has greatly simplified the inner workings of the ViewModel: all properties are constant, `setInputs` is gone and there's no (explicitly unwrapped) Optional in sight.

 But as we return to the code where the view model is initialized, we notice things took a turn for the worse.
-The three steps have been replaced by two (as step one and two are now combined) and a single context, a single line even, in which both the app's infrastructure and the view are accessible is now inevitable.
+The three steps have been replaced by two (as step one and two are now combined) and a single context, a single line even, in which both the app's infrastructure and the view are accessible is now inevitable:

 ```swift
 // 1. initialize the view model with dependencies, model & view
 let vm = ViewModel(apiClient: apiClient, database: database, model: model, tap: button.rx.tap, username usernameField.rx.text)
 ```

-We can resolve this by reintroducing a way to represent the two states the view model can be in: the initial state where it is detached from the view and the state where it is all wired up.
+We can solve this by reintroducing a way to represent the two states the view model can be in: the initial state where it is detached from the view and the state where it is all wired up.

 The power of the solution that we're looking for will come, in part, from the fact that it doesn't care (i.e. make no assuptions) on the inner workings of the view model.
 This does require us to briefly formalize what a view model looks like from the outside and how it can be initialized: